Carrom

-Carrom is a tabletop game of Indian and Nepali origin in which players flick discs, attempting to knock them to the corners of the board, in a similar fashion to billiards.
+Carrom is a tabletop game of Indian origin in which players flip or flick discs, attempting to knock them to the corners of the board, in a similar fashion to billiards.
 Throughout South Asia, many clubs and cafés hold regular carrom tournaments.
 Carrom is commonly played by families, including children, and at social gatherings.
 Different standards and rules exist in different areas.

 Etymology

-The word carrom probably comes from carom, which means "to strike and rebound".
+The word carrom probably comes from carom, which means 'to strike and rebound'.